-Now you can take advantage of professionally prepared bankruptcy forms prepared by attorneys in their practice.
+Now you can take advantage of professionally prepared bankruptcy forms prepared by lawyers in their practice.
 We have taken the cost, effort and mystery out of filing your own Bankruptcy.
 Join the thousands who have filed their own Bankruptcy.
 Our Forms are prepared by experienced attorneys.
 SO SAVE the cost of going to a lawyer to file your Bankruptcy.
-Attorneys use the same legal forms we provide to you.
+Lawyers use the same legal forms we provide to you.
 However, an attorney may charge upwards of $2,000 to prepare the same bankruptcy forms.
-You will be pleased and surprised to see just how easy our forms are to use!
+You will be pleased and surprised to see just how easy our Kit is to use!

-We provide all the forms you need to file your own Bankruptcy, complete with excellent instructions for using the forms (Simply tailor each form to your specific situation).
+We provide all the forms you need to file your own Bankruptcy, complete with excellent instructions for using the documents (Simply tailor each document to your specific situation).
 OUR COMPLETE SET OF FORMS CAN BE USED TO FILE FOR CHAPTER 7, CHAPTER 11, CHAPTER 12 AND CHAPTER 13 BANKRUPTCY PAPERS.

 You'll receive all the necessary bankruptcy forms and easy to follow instructions for the following types of bankruptcy:

 Chapter 7 Liquidation: Chapter 7 is designed for people in financial difficulty who do not have the ability to pay their existing debts.
 The purpose of filing Chapter 7 is to obtain a discharge of your existing bills.
 Under certain circumstances you may keep assets that you have purchased.
 A Chapter 7 Bankruptcy is also often referred to as a Personal Bankruptcy, or a Liquidation of Debt.

 Chapter 11 Reorganization: Chapter 11 is designed primarily for the reorganization of an entity, but is also available to bankrupt debtors.